Mental Health: Additional Resources

-Priority resources bolded.
+Priority resources in bold font.

 A Workshop for People Born or Raised in Cultic Groups.
 Kelley McCabe; Lorna Goldberg, MSW; Michael Langone, PhD; Kristen DeVoe, MSW .
 ICSA E-Newsletter.
 6(1), 2007.

 An Investigation into Cult Pseudo-Personality: What is It and How Does It Form? - Gillie Jenkinson, M.A.
 Cultic Studies Review , 7(3), 2008, 199-224.